 Kelly St has a nursery on site where we grow vegetables, herbs and fruit trees that is solely run by members with guidance from staff and mentors.

 Members learn about propagating, mowing, weeding and pruning.
-We grow vegetables, herbs and fruit trees at our Eagleby site, as well the nearby Fryar Road Community Gardens.
+We grow vegetables, herbs and fruit trees at our Eagleby site.

 SEWING & TEXTILES